Nigeria EduSat-1: Background

 Japan supports non-spacefaring countries in their efforts to build their first satellites through a program called the Joint Global Multi-Nation Birds Satellite project (Birds).
 Five countries constructed satellites in the Birds-1 program: Bangladesh, Ghana, Japan, Mongolia, and Nigeria.
 Together, the five satellites make up the Birds-1 fleet.
 Nigeria EduSat-1 is the first satellite built by a Nigerian university.

 The project was supported by Kyushu Institute of Technology (KIT) as part of the Joint Global Multi-Nation Birds Satellite project, which is a cross-border interdisciplinary satellite project for non-spacefaring countries supported by Japan.
 The university also partnered with the National Space Research and Development Agency (NASRDA), Abuja, Nigeria.
-The five satellites built by the five different countries were all identical in their design.
+The five satellites built by the five countries were all identical in their design.

 Nigeria has a history with satellites in space.
 NigeriaSat-1, NigeriaSat-2, NigeriaSat-X, NigComSat-1, and NigComSat-1R were ordered by the Nigerian government, but were not built by Nigeria.